How to Create a Perfect Brand Color Palette from a Single Photo

 Step 3: Apply the 60-30-10 Rule

 Now that you have your palette, how do you use it?
-You shouldn't use every color equally.
-The 60-30-10 rule is a classic interior design principle that works perfectly for websites and branding:
+The 60-30-10 rule is a classic design principle:

-• 60% Primary Color: This is usually a neutral color (white, beige, light grey, or a very dark charcoal).
-It sets the stage.
-Use this for backgrounds and negative space.
+• 60% Primary Color: This is usually a neutral color for backgrounds and negative space.

 • 30% Secondary Color: This supports the primary color.
-It's distinctive enough to be interesting but not overpowering.
 Use this for cards, footers, or secondary headings.

-• 10% Accent Color: This is the boldest color in your palette.
-It's used sparingly to guide the eye.
-Use this for Call-to-Action (CTA) buttons, links, and key highlights.
+• 10% Accent Color: This is the boldest color.
+Use this sparingly for Call-to-Action (CTA) buttons and links.

 Why This Method Works

 Nature rarely gets color wrong.
 A sunset doesn't clash; a forest looks cohesive.
-By deriving your palette from a photo, you are guaranteeing that your colors share a tonal relationship (temperature, saturation, and brightness) that is naturally pleasing to the human eye.
+By deriving your palette from a photo, you are guaranteeing that your colors share a tonal relationship that is naturally pleasing to the human eye.

 Stop guessing at the color wheel.
 Find a photo you love, extract the palette, and start designing with confidence.